mutiawsr/mutiawsr/README.md

-# Hi there I am Maeve 👋
+# Hi there!
+I am Maeve 👋
 I'm an Data & AI enthusiast who loves diving into numbers, building cool web apps, and playing around with AI.
 I am interested in finance, commercial, and business.

 ## Skills & Interest